francoisforster/gedcom-cleanup/README.md

 * removing unreachable individuals and families (from a given starting individual)
 * canonicalizing Notes and Sources and removing duplicates and unreachable ones

 It can also compares 2 GEDCOM files from a specified root individual, providing information on differences of names and event places or dates, as well as events and individuals (parents, children, spouses) missing from either file.
+Optionally it copies missing individuals/families/events found in the diffs, if specifying the ```-createMissingFrom RIGHT|LEFT``` option

 It can also perform some validation on individuals, such as ensuring that sources are specified for all events (birth, death, marriage) that took place at a particular place.

 For convenience, executable jars are provided to perform cleanup and comparison (only java runtime is needed to run):
 * ```java -jar gedcom-cleanup.jar <Input GEDCOM filename> <Starting Individual Reference Id> <Output GEDCOM filename>```
-* ```java -jar gedcom-compare.jar <Input GEDCOM filename> <Starting Individual Reference Id> <Other Input GEDCOM filename> <Starting Individual Reference Id from Other GEDCOM file>```
+* ```java -jar gedcom-compare.jar <Input GEDCOM filename> <Starting Individual Reference Id> <Other Input GEDCOM filename> <Starting Individual Reference Id from Other GEDCOM file> [-createMissingFrom {LEFT|RIGHT} <output GEDCOM filename>]```

 where individual reference id is in the form ```"@I35@"```